Exclusive: Amazon interested in buying Boost from T-Mobile, Sprint - sources | MarketScreener

 The sale of Boost could fetch up to $3 billion, potential bidders previously told Reuters.

-(Reporting by Angela Moon and Sheila Dang in New York and Diane Bartz in Washington; editing by Kenneth Li, Rosalba O'Brien and Richard Chang)
+(Reporting by Angela Moon and Sheila Dang in New York and Diane Bartz in Washington; editing by Kenneth Li, Rosalba O'Brien, Richard Chang and Leslie Adler)

 By Angela Moon, Sheila Dang and Diane Bartz